-Businesses, organisations and government agencies are facing ever more complex challenges that require innovative approaches.
-Increasingly, the field of design is expected to come up with answers and help achieve progress.
-The purpose of this programme is to train qualified and confident designers who can enter these complex contexts, take on a leading role and co-create well-designed solutions and facilitate conditions that make change possible.
+The purpose of this programme is to train qualified and confident designers who can enter these complex contexts, take on leading roles and co-create well-designed solutions and facilitate conditions that make change possible.

-- Visual Media
+Visual Media Design